-The anthology film is showing no signs of losing their popularity any time soon.
+The anthology film is showing no signs of losing its popularity any time soon.
 I’ve just recently reviewed Witch Tales and now it’s time for The Final Ride, which also screened at this year’s Horror-On-Sea festival.
 The latest film from writer/director Mike McMurran (Secret Santa) The Final Ride features rideshare driver Jean (Keegan Chambers, Age Of The Living Dead) as the connection between its three segments.

 When Jimmy’s spirit starts to reach out from the tapes and possess Peter, Monica has to find a way to send him back to where he came from.
 It won’t be easy, but it will be delicious.
-This segment is quite funny and features some excellent 80s style video effects.
+This segment is quite funny and features some excellent 80s-style video effects.

 Jean sees some footage on the news concerning a local serial killer, The Berryville Ripper before picking up her fares.